microprediction/monteprediction/TFRO.md

 ## Ways you can actually help me

-- Constructive feedback on my various writings are invariably greeted warmly (see my [home](https://github.com/microprediction/home page).
+- Constructive feedback on my various writings are invariably greeted warmly (see my [home page](https://github.com/microprediction/home).
 - Ah forget that.
 I really just want effusive unconditionally positive 5-star reviews for my [book](https://www.amazon.com/Microprediction-Building-Open-AI-Network/dp/0262047322).
 - Introductions to *active* early to mid-stage investors are appreciated
 - Introductions to financial market participants whose interest might be piqued by our unique setup